3 Steps To Satisfaction Up / Mass Shootings Down

 July 7, 2009

 This Satisfying DISC Needs PDF file will help you transform behavior through simple actions that satisfy individual needs.
 It includes the resources on this website.
-I am contacting nonprofits that work with children directly so I created the PDF file for them.
-Anyone can adapt it to use with people in their lives.
+I created the PDF file for using with children, but you can adapt it to use with anyone in your life.

 When people feel positive about themselves, they are able to create positivity for others.